mlalbuquerque/SZES/README.md

     questions-<github user>-YYYYMMDD.php

-Se the example in the package!
+See the example in the package!

 Then just change a file in the `simulations` folder for the file `controller/questions.php`.
 Remember to put your name as the new simulation developer.